This advertising content was produced in collaboration with our partner, Austrian Wine.

-After struggling with a number of setbacks throughout its winemaking history, including a major scandal involving dessert wines from Burgenland in the mid-1980s, Austria has spent the past several decades tightening up its wine laws, implementing strict quality standards, and working to restore its winemaking integrity.
+After struggling with a number of setbacks throughout its winemaking history, Austria has spent the past several decades tightening up its wine laws, implementing some of the world’s strictest quality standards, and working to restore its winemaking integrity.
 These efforts have yielded positive results.
 Austria is once again recognized as a leading producer of elegant wines made from international varieties—such as Riesling and Pinot Noir—and local grapes like Grüner Veltliner, Zweigelt, and Blaufränkisch, with a spectrum of offerings ranging from bone-dry wines to lusciously sweet ones.

 Austria’s wine laws were originally based on the German system and featured two overarching categories: Qualitätswein (made up mostly of dry wines) and Prädikatswein (comprising mostly sweet wines)—with an additional Prädikat category, Ausbruch, that primarily pertains to sweet dessert wines made from botrytized grapes, most commonly in the area of Rust in Neusiedlersee.

 Don’t miss the latest drinks industry news and insights.
 Sign up for our award-winning newsletters and get insider intel, resources, and trends delivered to your inbox every week.